-The smooth migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible at Layer 3.
-The same infrastructure, equipment, etc. can be used for IPv6, but a modified Layer 3 stack must be deployed that supports both protocols: IPv4 and IPv6 [source: Discussion of the Ad Hoc Group at first IEG meeting].
+The migration from IPv4 to IPv6 represents a key global issue, the fundamental crux of which is that IPv6 and IPv4 are not compatible at Layer 3.
+Much of the same infrastructure, equipment, etc. can be used for IPv6, but a modified Layer 3 stack must be deployed that supports both protocols: IPv4 and IPv6 [source: Discussion of the Ad Hoc Group at first IEG meeting].
 In addition, some applications (that use IP address literals) must be modified.
-IPv6 implementation has been picking up relatively significantly in recent years [sources: ARIN, U.S.A.], , but absolute statistics show that IPv6 deployment is still low [source: Algeria] and more could be done to encourage the deployment and smooth migration to IPv6.
+IPv6 implementation has been picking up relatively significantly in recent years [sources: ARIN, U.S.A.], , but statistics show that IPv6 deployment is still low [source: Algeria] and more could be done to encourage the deployment and smooth migration to IPv6.
 According to some, the deployment of IPv6 should become a clearly-stated priority objective for national policy-makers and all stakeholders to enhance the pace of IPv6 deployment.
 The WTSA 2008, WTDC-2010, and Plenipotentiary 2010 resulted in Resolutions related to IP addressing that stressed the need for human capacity development and training with respect to IPv6 address deployment.

 One view is that the approach that new IPv6 allocation policies could be similar to IPv4 policies, on a “first come, first serve” basis with ‘demonstrated’ need.
 However, another view is that this may represent a cause for concern.
 One view is that this policy has led to the occupancy of a substantial amount of the finite IP addresses in the IPv4 address space and may work against late entrants, especially developing countries.
 Another view is that IPv6 address space is virtually inexhaustible, and that this quasi-inexhaustibility of the IPv6 space means that any past issues regarding imbalances [sources: ARIN, Cisco] would be avoided in the future and therefore the current allocation policies of the RIRs are feasible for IPv6.
 Those with this view note that IPv6 address policies apply from the beginning, whilst IPv4 policies have developed retrospectively [source: UK].
 The 2005 report of WSIS-Working Group on Internet Governance (WGIG) acknowledged that “the current numbering management is required to ensure equitable distribution of resources and access for all into the future”.

-Furthermore, now that IANA and APNIC have exhausted their IPv4 free pools (in February and April 2011, respectively), for the current migration to IPv6, ISPs using IPv6 still need to use IPv4 in order to be able to access large amounts of content and users that are still IPv4-only (and might likely remain so for several years ahead).
+Furthermore, now that the IPv4 free pools have been exhausted, for the current migration to IPv6, ISPs using IPv6 still need to use IPv4 in order to be able to access large amounts of content and users that are still IPv4-only (and might likely remain so for several years ahead).
 The availability (or lack thereof) of IPv4 addresses is a factor which therefore continues to be relevant today.
 Another view is that quantities of IPv4 space remain and inter-regional transfer policies will help mitigate potential shortages until a more complete transition to IPv6 can be accomplished [source: PayPal].
-Special policies have gone into effect to secure blocks of IPv4 addresses for the new networks over the long-term [sources: Cisco, ISOC, ARIN ] to allow new networks to access both the IPv4 and IPv6 Internets, until IPv6 reaches its full deployment.
+Special policies have gone into effect to secure blocks of IPv4 addresses for the new networks over the long-term [sources: Cisco, ISOC, ARIN ] to allow new networks to access both the IPv4 and IPv6, until IPv6 reaches its full deployment.

 The exhaustion of IPv4 address and migration to IPv6 have led to suggestions that the governance structure of IP addresses needs to be reformed for improvement.
 One view is that any reform should come from within the existing structures and processes [source: UK ],.
 Another view is that this might not be sufficient and that greater reforms may be needed [source: Algeria ],.